cetic/fadi/INSTALL.md

 This page describes how to install the FADI platform

-1. on a laptop/workstation, using [Minikube](https://github.com/kubernetes/minikube)
+1. on a laptop/workstation, using [Minikube](https://github.com/kubernetes/minikube) for local development
-2. on a generic Kubernetes cluster
+2. on a generic Kubernetes cluster for a self-hosted installation
-3. on Google Kubernetes Engine (GKE)
+3. on Google Kubernetes Engine (GKE) as an example of public cloud

 The last sections describes how to automate the deployment using Gitlab-CI, and configure various parts of FADI (user management, ...).